 No powers of search or request of Revenue should be construed as requiring a person to disclose any information that would be covered by legal professional privilege, or that would constitute professional advice of a confidential nature given to a client.
 Legal advice privilege applies to confidential communications between a solicitor and client and litigation privilege applies in the context of advice given regarding litigation.
 Legal advice privilege applies only to lawyers.
-However, as noted in question 5, the TCA protects professional advice given to a taxpayer if given in a confidential nature.
+However, the Taxes Consolidation Act 1997 (TCA) protects professional advice given to a taxpayer if given in a confidential nature.
 An authorised officer of Revenue or a taxpayer who refuses to produce a document on the basis of privilege can apply to the District Court for a determination as to whether a document is privileged legal material.